Les-Devs-du-Dimanche/betwin-us/README.md

 # BeTwin Us

+Our game for PyWeek #33, probably too ambitious for the time we have but nevermind.

-TODO: desc
+TODO: resume intro

+---

 ## Controls

 All your keybinds are customizables by pressing ESCAPE -> Settings -> Keybinds By default, you can move with Z Q S D.
+Intro can be skipped with SPACE

 ## Points of Interest

-TODO
+- A weird pathfinding on entities
+- Randomly generated levels
+- A beautiful intro

+---

 ## Dependencies
 - pygame V2.1.2